 Software engineering is one of the most popular professions in IT.
-Graduates of our software engineering course typically work in computer manufacturers or software houses to improve computer efficiency at the initial design stage.
+Those who graduate with a BSc (Hons) Software Engineering degree from Edge Hill typically work in computer manufacturers or software houses to improve computer efficiency at the initial design stage.
 Other career paths include operating systems design or developing specialist products.

-There’s a broad range of careers you could go into after your time at Edge Hill.
+There’s a broad range of careers you could go into after you graduate.
 When looking for your first role, you could find yourself as a: